Shopify/shopify-cli/.github/CONTRIBUTING.md

 # How to contribute

 Shopify App CLI is an open source project.
 We want to make it as easy and transparent as possible to contribute.
-If we are missing anything or can make the process easier in any way, please let us know.
+If we are missing anything or can make the process easier in any way, please let us know by [opening an issue](https://github.com/Shopify/shopify-cli/issues/new).

 ## Code of conduct